RebeccaSue/cc3k/README.md

 A player’s score is only generated in the first of above two cases.
 Score is determined by the amount of gold they have collected in their current character’s life time (except for shades who have a 50% increase to their score).

 ## 6. Command Line options
-Your program should have the ability to process an optional single command line argument: the name of a file that specifies the layout of each of the 5 floors.
+The program should have the ability to process an optional single command line argument: the name of a file that specifies the layout of each of the 5 floors.
 This is specified by giving the exact floor layout as is presented to the player.
 Essentially, any diagram presented in this document (minus the text information in the last 5 rows).
 Note that potions and piles of gold will be denoted by numbers (outlined below) but should be converted to the appropriate character when displayed to the player.

-Thetranslationofnumberstoitemsisasfollows: 0-RH,1-BA,2-BD,3-PH,4-WA,5-WD,6- normal gold pile, 7 - small hoard, 8 - merchant hoard, 9 - dragon hoard.
+The translation of numbers to items is as follows: 0-RH,1-BA,2-BD,3-PH,4-WA,5-WD,6- normal gold pile, 7 - small hoard, 8 - merchant hoard, 9 - dragon hoard.

-You may find it useful to have a second optional argument that represents a seed for your random number generation (so that you can have reproducible results).
-This is not required.

-## 7. When all else fails...
-This is a relatively complex project with many components and large amounts of random generation.
-Ac- cordingly, if you find yourself running out of time or having trouble here’s our suggestion for priorities:

-* Reading in (from a file) and printing a floor.
-Implementing this will make your demo go much faster
-* Create general purpose player character, enemies, and items (e.g. No special types)
-* Get movement and interaction working (combat, item use, etc) for these generalized versions. • Introduce the different races and enemies.
-* Introduce the different types of items.

-Accomplishing the first three points should reward you with at least 50% (assuming you have used object- oriented principles to get that far).
-That is, you will get a higher mark for submitting something that runs but not does implement all the requirements than submitting something that attempts to implement all the requirements but doesn’t run.